 If you’re in the mood for a classier scene, head to Roppongi and check out the restaurants at The Grand Hyatt Tokyo.
-You’ll find a nice selection of dining as well as a super classy jazz bar, the Maduro Jazz Lounge, if you’re not bothered by a smokey bar.
-It’s a great spot to listen to live music and have drinks in a nice atmosphere.
+You’ll find a nice selection of food as well as a super classy jazz bar, the Maduro Jazz Lounge if you’re not bothered by a smokey bar.
+It’s a great spot to listen to live music and have drinks in a pleasant atmosphere.

 Alternatively, the Andaz Tokyo Toranomon Hills (Roppongi) has a super cool rooftop bar and is one of my favorite spots in the city for a drink and a stunning view of the city.
 Be mindful of dress codes at these places.

 10. Hang With Locals in Shinjuku’s Golden Gai